 Our plans to create a national centre of excellence for children on Coram’s historic campus are fast becoming reality.

-The new centre will help Coram and its network of partners transform the lives of children and complete phase three of the regeneration of its campus in central London.
+The new centre will help Coram and its network of partners transform the lives of children and completes phase three of the regeneration of its campus in central London.